butterfly008/moonwalk/_posts/2020-07-08-vba-macros.md

 ---
 # Please wait a few seconds for the MACROS to load!

+I have worked with VBA since I joined Evalueserve in 2017 and here below are some of the macros I have built.
+I also built VBA macros while working at Jarislowsky (I wasn't allowed to take my work with me however).
+In fact, at Jarislowsky I fully automated many of my processes (using IT tools and SQL as well).

 ### 1. Macro 'Americas' - Pricing Macro

 I developped this macro while I was working at Evalueserve.
+This macro was linked to a Deutch bank server, to retrieve the data the macro connected with the server and used SQL queries.

 <iframe width="700" height="500" frameborder="0" scrolling="no" src="https://onedrive.live.com/embed?resid=4A17E34121C315B6%211115&authkey=%21AFikU_PZIO4bUO0&em=2&wdAllowInteractivity=False&wdHideGridlines=True&wdHideHeaders=True&wdDownloadButton=True&wdInConfigurator=True&wdInConfigurator=True&ed1JS=true"></iframe>